The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: New Bounds for Graphs of Treewidth

-\begin{proof} It is easy to see that it suffices to prove the statement for the case that the following conditions hold: \begin{itemize} \item $v_{k+1} \notin \{v_1, \dots, v_k\}$ and $w_{k+1} \notin \{w_1, \dots, w_k\}$, and \item $G$ and $H$ have the same size and are connected. \end{itemize} Also note that by Corollary \ref{cor:separators}, the graph $G$ is 2-connected if and only if $H$ is 2-connected.
+\begin{proof} It is easy to see that it suffices to prove the statement for the case that the following conditions hold: \begin{itemize} \item $v_{k+1} \notin \{v_1, \dots, v_k\}$ and $w_{k+1} \notin \{w_1, \dots, w_k\}$, and \item $G$ and $H$ are connected and of the same order. \end{itemize} Also note that, by Corollary \ref{cor:separators}, the graph $G$ is $2$-connected if and only if $H$ is $2$-connected.

 First suppose $k = 2$.
-Assume the graphs are connected, but not 2-connected.
-We are going to use the correspondence from Theorem \ref{thm:eq-wl-pebble}.
-The proof basically exploits the fact that the decomposition into 2-connected components has a tree-like structure and that the 2-dimensional WL algorithm recognizes cut vertices (see \cite[Corollary 7]{KieferPS17}), thus being able to ``transport information'' from one side of a cut vertex to the other.
+Assume the graphs are connected, but not $2$-connected.
+We are going to use the correspondence from Theorem \ref{thm:eq-wl-pebble-tuples}.
+The proof basically exploits the fact that the decomposition into $2$-connected components has a tree-like structure and that $2$-WL recognizes cut vertices (see \cite[Corollary 7]{kieponschwei19}), thus being able to ``transport information'' from one side of a cut vertex to the other.
 Note that $v_i$ is a cut vertex if and only if $w_i$ is a cut vertex.

 First, suppose that exactly one vertex in $\{v_1,v_2\}$ is a cut vertex, say $v_1$.
-Then we can ignore the vertex $v_2$ and for every $v'$, the color triple formed by $\chi(v_1,v'), \chi(v',v_3)$, and $\chi(v_1,v_3)$ encodes how many vertices are contained in the same connected component of $G - v_1$ as $v_3$, using the methods from \cite[Theorem 6]{KieferPS17}.
-Thus, $\chi(v_1,v_3)$ encodes the size of the connected component of $G - v_1$ that contains $v_3$.
-Also by the above observation, we know whether $v_2$ is in this connected component or not.
-Thus, we know the size of the connected component of $G - v_1v_2$ that contains $v_3$.
+Then we can ignore the vertex $v_2$.
+Also, for every $v' \in V(G)$, the color triple formed by $\chi_G(v_1,v'), \chi_G(v',v_3)$, and $\chi_G(v_1,v_3)$ encodes how many vertices are contained in the same connected component of the graph $G - \{v_1\}$ as $v_3$, using the methods from \cite[Theorem 6]{kieponschwei19}.
+Thus, $\chi_G(v_1,v_3)$ encodes the size of the connected component of $G - \{v_1\}$ that contains $v_3$.
+Also, by the above observation, we know whether $v_2$ is in this connected component or not.
+Thus, we know the size of the connected component of $G - \{v_1,v_2\}$ that contains $v_3$.

 Now assume that both $v_1$ and $v_2$ are cut vertices.
-Then, as above, we can determine whether $v_3$ lies in the same connected component of $G - v_1$ as $v_2$ and whether $v_3$ lies in the same connected component of $G - v_2$ as $v_1$, and compute the corresponding sizes.
+Then, as above, we can determine whether $v_3$ lies in the same connected component of $G - \{v_1\}$ as $v_2$ and whether $v_3$ lies in the same connected component of $G - \{v_2\}$ as $v_1$, and compute the corresponding sizes.
 These numbers determine $s_G$ and thus also $s_H$.

 Otherwise, neither $v_1$ nor $v_2$ is a cut vertex.
-The only problematic case is that $v_1v_2$ forms a 2-separator (implying that $v_1$ and $v_2$ lie in a common 2-connected component of $G$).
+The only problematic case is that $\{v_1,v_2\}$ forms a $2$-separator (implying that $v_1$ and $v_2$ lie in a common $2$-connected component of $G$).
 In this case, we can proceed analogously as in the proof of Theorem \ref{thm:sizes-two-connected}.